sudheerapte/popcornserver/doc/index.rst

 Popcorn takes this central idea and implements it in a way that simplfies your work as an application developer.
 The Dispatcher and Store are both implemented by Popcorn.
-The Store holds a domain model in the form of an application **state machine** that you define.
+The Store holds a state machine in the form of a UX Model.

 The data flow looks like this in Popcorn::

-    app --> (state machine update) -->  popcorn --> View
+    app --> (state machine update) -->  Popcorn --> View

-At run time, your application sends a text description, called an "update", that describes changes to be made to the current state in the state machine.
+At run time, your application sends a text description, called an "update", that describes changes to be made to the UX Model.
 This update is analogous to an Action in Flux.
-Popcorn interprets the update by making changes to the state.
+Popcorn interprets the update by making changes to the UX Model.

 The View in Popcorn consists of annotated web assets (HTML, CSS, images, SVG) that your UX designer prepares.
 When the state is